 Develops listening and speaking skills in speakers of languages other than English and prepares them to function in educational, vocational and/or personal English-speaking contexts.
 Will not count toward a degree.
 Three lecture hours per week.
-Credit: 3 semester hours

 DENG 0311 Developmental Composition for Non-Native Speakers